newjersey/navigator.business.nj.gov/web/roadmaps/tasks/register-for-taxes.md

 ---
 id: "register-for-taxes"
-name: "Register for Taxes with the N.J.
-Division of Revenue"
+name: "Register for Taxes"
 callToActionLink: "https://www.state.nj.us/treasury/revenue/gettingregistered.shtml"
 callToActionText: "Register My Business for Taxes"
 ---

-It's time to register your business for State taxes.
+It's time to register your business for State taxes with the Division of Revenue.
 Doing so will tell the State more about your business and determine what taxes you're liable for.

 To complete this task, you must have:
 - Entity ID (not required for general partnership or sole proprietorship)